Jonathon Porritt: The Green Party

-In the 1970s and early 1980s, Porritt was a prominent member of the Ecology Party (now the Green Party of England and Wales).
-Porritt served as chair of The Ecology Party from 1979 to 1980, and from 1982 to 1984.
-He presided over changes that made the party much more prominent in elections, himself standing as a parliamentary candidate in general elections in 1979 and 1983.

-In 1979, he achieved 2.8% of the vote in St Marylebone, and in 1983, he achieved 2.1% in Kensington, receiving attention from national media.

-Under his stewardship, membership grew from a few hundred to around 3,000.
+In the 1970s and early 1980s, Porritt was a prominent member of the Ecology Party, the predecessor to the Green Party of England and Wales.
+In 1977, he was elected to the party's National Executive Committee, and served as chair of the Ecology Party from 1979 to 1980, and from 1982 to 1984.
+He presided over changes making the party more prominent in elections, himself standing as a parliamentary candidate in the UK general elections of 1979 and 1983.
+In 1979, he achieved 2.8% of the vote in St Marylebone.
+In 1983, he achieved 2.1% in Kensington, receiving attention from national media.
+Under his stewardship, party membership grew from several hundred to around 3,000.

-In 1984, Porritt published his first book, Seeing Green: Politics of Ecology Explained.
-It was written while he was policy director of the Ecology Party.
-As of 1999, it was still described as "the best general guide to the politics of ecology by an 'insider.
-Reviewed nearly 30 years after its publication, it stands up as "prophetic in many respects", although somewhat off in the timing of its predictions, perhaps in part because Porritt did not anticipate the rise of indebtedness.
-Writing before the rise of the internet, Porritt even predicted the development of an "information-rich, knowledge-poor" age.
+In 1984, Porritt published his first book, Seeing Green: Politics of Ecology Explained, while he was policy director of the Ecology Party.
+As of 1999, it was described by Roger Eatwell and Anthony Wright as "the best general guide to the politics of ecology by an insider".
+A 2011 review in Sustainability in Crisis assessed the book as "prophetic in many respects", noting that while some predictions were off in their timing, Porritt had anticipated the development of an "information-rich, knowledge-poor" age, writing before the rise of the internet.

-The Greens achieved 15% of the European Parliamentary vote in 1989, but were able to win only 1.2% of the vote in the 1992 general election, in which environmental issues were largely ignored.
-During this time, Porritt became a strong public advocate of change in the Green Party.
+The Greens achieved 15% of the European parliamentary vote in 1989, but were able to win only 1.2% of the vote in the 1992 general election, when environmental issues were largely ignored.
+During this time, Porritt became a strong public advocate of change in the Green Party of England and Wales.
 Along with Sara Parkin, he advocated for a more professional organisation with identifiable leaders, a change that was eventually approved.